SchachSebastian/me-web-interface/README.md

 pip install -r requirements.txt
 ```

-This will install the necessary dependencies, including **Tkinter** for the image extraction script.
+This will install the necessary dependencies for the image extraction script.

 #### 2. Extract Minecraft Item Icons